GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 4. Export or display the final map in the GEE interface
 5. Provide summary tables of forest/tree cover area

 ---

+## Scripts

+### 1. ROI Script
+**Purpose:** Generates a forest agreement layer over user-defined ROIs in GEE.

+**Key Features:**
+- Supports ROIs drawn in the Code Editor, built-in boundaries, imported from Drive/Assets, programmatically created, or derived from image/collection bounds.
+- Covers data preparation, reclassification, agreement calculation, cluster-based exports, and forest extent summaries.
+- Includes a user section for setting parameters and an automated section that handles all processing steps.

+**File:** `src/Geodata_script/GEE_forest_agreement_ROI_v1.0.js` (or `.js` if in GEE Code Editor)

+---

+### 2. GeoData Script
+**Purpose:** Generates a forest agreement layer over user-defined polygons or points.

+**Key Features:**
+- Performs data preparation, reclassification, agreement calculation, cluster-based exports, and forest extent summaries.
+- Includes a user section for setting parameters and an automated section that handles all processing steps.

+**File:** `src/Geodata_script/GEE_forest_agreement_GEODATA_v1.0.js` (or `.js` if in GEE Code Editor)

+---
+> **Note:** Both scripts are designed to be modular and user-friendly, allowing you to reproduce analyses over custom ROIs or polygons with minimal setup.
+---

 ## How to Run the Script